-See the transformation of B Shed for an industry function on this video.
+See the transformation of B Shed for this industry function (above) on this video.

 For information on hiring B Shed, contact Allison Jack, Fremantle Waterfront Property Coordinator, phone 9430 3461, mobile 0407 084 848 or allison.jack @fremantleports.com.au

-B Shed Café has great coffee and a range of reasonably priced meals and snacks available from the fabulous waterfront location.
+B Shed Café & Grill has great coffee and a range of reasonably priced meals and snacks available from the fabulous waterfront location.
 You can sit inside B Shed or outside on the café deck and watch the working port.
 The cafe is also available for functions.
 (Phone Denis on 9336 7363.)
+More information here.

 B Shed Ferry Terminal